bnb32/spring_onset/README.md

 **Postprocessing**

-`idealplanets/postprocessing/make_gif.py` and `idealplanets/postprocessing/plot_avg.py` are used to visualize output from the aquaplanet simulations.
+`idealplanets/postprocessing/plot_field.py` is used to visualize output from the aquaplanet simulations.

 **Simulation**